Anxiety Disorder Treatment

 Cognitive-behavioral therapy (CBT)

-CBT is a type of psychotherapy that is used frequently to treat anxiety disorders.
+CBT is a type of psychotherapy that is used to treat anxiety disorders.
 This approach teaches you different ways of thinking and behaving.
 It helps you change how you respond to the things that cause you to feel anxious and fearful.
-Often, it includes exposure therapy where you confront your fears so that you will eventually be able to do the things you were avoiding.
+Often, it includes exposure therapy, where you confront your fears so that you will eventually be able to do the things you were avoiding.

 Medication